-Centrally located the Hanson Technology Center in a fully wireless environment, Customized Training uses a non-credit to credit pathway strategy to provide community outreach services, business solutions, and customized training.
+Whenever possible, Customized Training uses a non-credit to credit pathway strategy to provide community outreach services, business solutions, and customized training.
 Customized Training activities are supported by state of the art classrooms, labs, and conference rooms.

 The Career and Workforce Education Division also provides outreach activities that support community needs and build important relationships with the College's service area.
-Staff monitors the needs of business, industry, and community organizations and advocates for workforce development and education by participating in regional advisory boards and public forums and seeking other opportunities to connect and network with the community.
+Staff monitor the needs of business, industry, and community organizations and advocates for workforce development and education by participating in regional advisory boards and public forums and seeking other opportunities to connect and network with the community.

-Customized Training staff provides customized training by drawing from the resources of the College and outside individuals with relevant expertise and experience working with business and industry.
-Programming created through this unit can involve academic credit, with training delivered at the client's location or on-campus.
+Customized Training staff provide customized training by drawing from the resources of the College and external individuals with relevant expertise and experience working with business and industry.
+Programming created through this unit can also involve academic credit, with training delivered at the client's location or on-campus.
 For example, Four Winds Casino is currently offering classes for academic credit at their sites.
 Lake Michigan College is also an authorized site for Pearson Vue certifications, WorkKeys assessment testing, and GED testing.
 Over 100 computer certification exams are available through Pearson Vue Testing.